Preparing for Treatment (Prehabilitation)

 If you have been diagnosed with cancer, it’s important to prepare for any potential treatment ahead.
-Evidence shows that paying attention to your nutrition, exercise and wellbeing has many important benefits such as:
+Evidence shows that paying attention to your nutrition, activity levels and wellbeing has many important benefits.

 What is prehabilitation?

 Traditionally, cancer rehabilitation happens after treatment to help patients recover from the effects of their treatment.
 Prehabilitation is a concept that focuses on supporting you before your treatment.
 The better you feel before any treatment starts, the easier your journey will be, and your recovery after treatment will be quicker too.
 Prehabilitation simply means to prepare for your treatment.

 Cancer may have already affected your appetite or the things you are able to do on a day-to-day basis.
 Cancer treatment can also be a challenge for you physically, mentally, socially and emotionally.
 There are lots of things you can do to manage the changes you may be experiencing or the way you feel.
 This will enable you to take control and continue doing the activities that are important to you.

 Evidence has shown that preparing for treatment through physical activity, good nutrition and looking after your emotional wellbeing can: